miniflux/website/content/docs/google_reader.md

 Miniflux implements the Google Reader API.

-To activate the Google Reader API, go to **Settings > Integrations** section and choose a username and password.
+To activate the Google Reader API, go to the **Settings > Integrations** section and choose a username and password.

 ![Google Reader API](/images/google_reader.png)